andermoran/AngularAdvice/README.md

 ```
 - Where `buttonDisabled` is a variable in a component file
 - If `buttonDisabled` is `true`, then the button is disabled, if it is `false`, then the button is enabled
+- In this case, the variable we bind is a `boolean`, but what if we bind a `string` or
 #### [Example](https://stackblitz.com/edit/angular-2knkts)
 > Notice the `buttonDisabled` variable in `app.component.ts` and the `[disabled]="buttonDisabled"` in `app.component.html` .
 Try changing the value of `buttonDisabled` from `false` to `true`